AwaNoodle/buildingAppWithDocker/README.md

 Navigating to (http://localhost:7788) will again show you your app.
 If you look in the local images (**docker images**), you will see your image.
 If we were to run **localhost:5000/mynodeapp:0.0.1** we would end up with the same result.
 You can stop and remove your app as normal.

+For this exercise we've:

+- Tagged our previously created images with version numbers
+- Added the tagged images to our local Registry
+- Pulled one of our images from our local Registry to run it in our VM

 ### Exercise 5 - Container Updates

 Let's put all of this together an create a new version of our application.